ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

          output
-            | The output from the tso command
+            | The output from the TSO command.

             | **returned**: on zos_tso_command module execution
             | **type**: list